 The Board authorized Sullivan and Medsker to lead the Horticulture, Floriculture and Agriculture Advisory Committee to visit other colleges to get a better understanding of what others are doing.

-The Board filed formal application with the Federal Government for the El spring of 1951.
+The Board filed formal application with the Federal Government for the El

 Portal property in San Pablo as the site for WCCJC.